facebook/react-native-website/website/architecture/landing-page.md

 function ViewWithTooltip() {
   // ...

-  // We get the layout information and pass to ToolTip to position itself const onLayout = React.useCallback(event => {
+  // We get the layout information and pass to Tooltip to position itself const onLayout = React.useCallback(event => {
     targetRef.current?.measureInWindow((x, y, width, height) => {
       // This state update is not guaranteed to run in the same commit